 Welcome to Garfield’s jazz program!
 Garfield Jazz provides jazz band experiences at an exemplary level under the direction of our band directors, Jared Sessink (Band 1 and 2) and Mike Sundt (Band 3).

-As the parent/guardian of a Garfield Jazz musician, you are automatically a part of the jazz band parent booster organization called the Garfield Jazz Foundation (GJF), established to support the program.
+As the parent/guardian of a Garfield Jazz musician, you are automatically a part of the jazz band booster organization called the Garfield Jazz Foundation (GJF) .
 We welcome and invite you to support and enhance your student’s experience in Garfield Jazz by becoming involved in the GJF.
-To introduce you to the program and help you better understand the GJF, we've designed this handbook to answer many of your questions.
+To introduce you to Garfield Jazz and help you better understand the GJF, we've designed this handbook to answer many of your questions.

 HISTORY OF THE GARFIELD JAZZ FOUNDATION

-Clarence Acox taught music at Garfield High School for over 47 years, and launched the Garfield Jazz program in 1979.
-The GJF was created in 1991 to support this ambitious program.
+Clarence Acox taught music at Garfield High School for over 47 years and launched the Garfield Jazz program in 1979.
+The GJF was created by Jazz parents in 1991 to support this ambitious program.
 In 2002, the GJF was established as a 501(c)(3) nonprofit organization with a mission to provide financial and administrative support for the study, performance, and outreach activities of jazz at Garfield.
-After the retirement of Mr. Acox in 2019, Jared Sessink became the band and jazz teacher at Garfield.
+Following Mr. Acox’s retirement in 2019, Jared Sessink was named Director of Bands and Drumlines at Garfield (including Jazz).
+The GJF will continue to support Garfield Jazz despite Mr. Sessink’s broader responsibilities.

 THE WORK OF THE GARFIELD JAZZ FOUNDATION